 Dion, who had fallen behind in levels anyways, left our party to go looking for the rebels who came her earlier in their duplicate of the Talon.
-This meant that he was willing to leave fate of his foster sister to us instead of taking it into his own hands.
+This meant that he was willing to leave fate of his foster sister to us instead of taking it into his own hands!
 He then boarded a ship in the town of Darius (a name you can encounter in only one place in the game, and not within the town itself!) and was immediately cut off from us by a freak storm.
 “Strange weather we’re having,” remarked a townsperson.
 This person went on to say: “We can’t use Float or Dive to travel anymore.”
 You know, it’s interesting that all Purelanders are implied to have those spells, but cutting us off from them is so forced that I just… ugh!
 That the game is trying to bottleneck us now that we’ve got our new airship!
 At least the Talon still has guns to shoot wandering monsters, as it taxis along the prairies like the world’s dumbest-looking tank.

 Faye told us that the Masters were afraid of the Mystic Swords and were trying to use Faye to draw Xcalibr and presumably get rid of it: she suggested we grab Xcalibr ourselves, as soon as possible!
 Unfortunately for us, there was no sea route to the town housing the sword.
-While the storm that had followed Dion from Darius had passed, which allowed us to reach the trade town of Knaya, the storm had tracked Dion to the town of Porle like some kind of meteorological stalker.
-And this even though the actual route to Porle on the world map was virtually identical to the route between Knaya and Darius!
-Oh, and I have one last bit of weirdness for the road: you’re able to Remote the Talon to your location at Knaya even though it can’t possibly get there on its own, and that’s not a glitch or oversight: the characters will bring it themselves as part of a plot point a little while down, and you need it to cross a certain upcoming obstacle!
+And speaking of sea routes: the storm that had followed Dion from Darius had passed, which allowed us to reach the trade town of Knaya, the storm had tracked Dion to the town of Porle like some kind of meteorological stalker.
+Hard to believe this is even possible, considering the route to Porle on the world map was virtually identical to the route between Knaya and Darius!
+Oh, and I have one last bit of weirdness for the road: you’re able to Remote the Talon to your location at Knaya even though it can’t possibly get there on its own, and that’s not a glitch or oversight, as you need it to cross a certain upcoming obstacle!
 The game even has the characters call it themselves at a certain point, just in case you never clued in to the possibility!

-In Knaya, there are four of every kind of shop (Weapon, Armour, Magic and Item), though one set is a duplicate and one of the others a copy of the shops in Darius – still, it’s a nice point in the game for spending.
-We finally grabbed our Elixirs, along with two copies of Cure A, the first group healing spell and first key in a plan that would make us functionally invincible.
+In Knaya, there are four of every kind of shop (Weapon, Armour, Magic and Item), though two of each set are copies of one another, one of the others in each set is a copy of the same shop in Darius.
+Still, this makes Knaya a nice point in the game for spending.
+We finally grabbed a full set of Elixirs, along with two copies of Cure A, the first group healing spell and first key in a plan that would make us functionally invincible.
 We had fallen behind a bit in weapons and armour but it ended up not hurting us all that much!

-From there, we reached the one point in the game where you can follow two distinct, mandatory branches of plot, and went the easier route (“easier,” not “easy.”
+From there, we reached the one point in the game where you can follow two distinct, mandatory branches of plot, and went the easier route.
+Note that I said “easier,” not “easy.”
 This may be one of the generally harder parts of the game if you don’t know what to expect!
 The easier route was the one that took us to a mountain, where we had already been told we would find Buzi, one of the original Talon crewmen (we had previously met Jaha, the Talon’s live-in armourer, who had turned us down on the basis that he had money to make selling armour to a king.
 As Kyle put it, you have to be sure you’ll be financially secure after you save the world, you know?).
-Somehow our informant knew Buzi would be here, even though he had only come for a meeting that just happened to be in process when we arrived.
+Somehow our informant knew that Buzi would be here, even though he had only come for a meeting that just happened to be in process when we arrived.
 Sure.

 As we climbed the mountain, we found Unit Missile, a weapon for the Talon, and a Cool medal, which would make its wearer strong against Fire.
 Giving the Cool to Gloria and an Ice Shield from Maitreya’s mountain to Curtis for similar reasons, we climbed to the peak.
 There, we found Buzi talking to the Master, Guha: a ghost-shaped ball of flesh and mouths, who refused to end the war with the other World.
 When he threatened Buzi, our characters jumped in the way and took the full brunt of his FireX spell, which would have vaporized us if not for the Fire resistance on our mutants and we had ordered them to use Cure A ahead of time.
 This is a strategy I’ve been using for years and I don’t even feel bad about cheesing it!
-This is a truly aggravating part of the game if you don’t know what you’re doing and especially if you’ve sold the Ice Shield).
-We were able to beat Guha with repeat casts of Cure A, often when we did not need it at the start of the turn, since we knew he would us it later.
-That’s about to become A Thing, I promise you.
+This is a truly aggravating part of the game if you don’t know what you’re doing, and especially if you’ve sold the Ice Shield!
 Killing Guha impressed Buzi, who rejoined us on the Talon, selling more or less the same Items all Item shops were selling at this point.
-Well, at least he’s convenient?
+At least he’s convenient?
 On Buzi’s advice, as if we needed it, we also raided Guha’s treasure and stole the Durend, the second-weakest of the Mystical Swords.

 I filled Kyle in on the plot of a certain side-trip here so we wouldn’t have to make it: Buzi advised we talk to Talon crewmember and spellcaster Shar, who was researching the magic used on the Purelanders to make them worship the Masters.
 In the English version, a key to this mystery is a Tablet held in an obvious place in a nearby ruin: in the Japanese, it’s a monster’s corpse he wants to use for an autopsy.
 While it’s clear why this was changed for censorship reasons, the English version makes the bizarre decision to say that the Tablet was holding a curse over the Purelanders, raising the question of why Shar just doesn’t smash it!
 In the Japanese version, Shar’s research was inconclusive, which makes way more sense.
 Then again, the autopsy has a different fault: Shar asked you to fetch a corpse from a box, even though you’re fighting wandering monsters all the time.
 Why does Square keep forgetting this?
 We have essentially been leaving a trail of Monster’s Corpses wherever we go, and asking us to grab one specific one without a reason why we have to grab the one is obvious fetch questing.
 Hell, I’d be glad to hand over some of the wandering monsters’ corpses!
 We’ve left so many behind us that it’s a miracle the Masters haven’t found us already!

 We entered the shrine in question, as we could have done before the mountain, and found Dahak, a two-mouthed lizard beast, guarding the entrance.
 Dahak tried and succeeded in swallowing a few of us, but luckily you can fix that by giving the party member an Elixir.
 I guess he shits really fast, I don’t know.
 We beat Dahak, but he revealed that he was actually just an image bound to this place and could only be removed by a Sage.
 Luckily, Buzi is a Sage, and was able to clear the way, Dahak going somewhat eagerly.
 Also, apparently he was now dead.
-I don’t know what’s going on, maybe we killed him but his image remained?
+Wasn’t he an image, before?

 Back in the world of plausible solutions, we headed north across the desert that lay on just the other side of the riverbed, where we ran into a wind storm we could only cross with the Talon (that said, I’ve seen this wind storm kick the Talon out.
 It can be so frustrating to get in I wouldn’t be surprised if some players thought it was impassable, they could have really done a much better job of programming it.
 At least Shar’s information will assure you that the Talon is the right choice).
 Unfortunately, the Talon is caught by the storm and pulled down and destroyed in front of the master of the storm: Jorgandr, who is one of the weaker Masters.
-He doesn’t even get boss music for reasons that will make a bit more sense down the page, but I’m speaking statistically.
+He doesn’t even get boss music for reasons that will be explained in a later entry, but I’m speaking statistically.
 If not for Jorgandr’s immunity to all elements but Mystic (including basic damage!), he would be a complete waste of time.
-The only reason I’m treating him as a Master is because the Dwelgs, a group of Purelanders that you meet later in the game, clearly treat him with reverence.
+The only reason I’m treating him as a Master is because the Dwelgs, a group of Purelanders that you meet later in the game, treat Jorgandr with particular reverence.
 But anyway: monster who’s only really vulnerable to one element, for which you only have one viable source, the Durend.
 It turns things into an interesting fight damn fast.